operator-framework/operator-marketplace/README.md

 ## Using the Marketplace Operator

 ### Description
-The operator manages two CRDs: [OperatorSource](./deploy/upstream/03_operatorsource.crd.yaml) and [CatalogSourceConfig](./deploy/upstream/02_catalogsourceconfig.crd.yaml).
+The operator manages a set of [default CatalogSources](./defaults).
+If these CatalogSources are modified or deleted, the operator recreates them.

-#### OperatorSource
+#### CatalogSource

-`OperatorSource` is used to define the external datastore we are using to store operator bundles.
+A `CatalogSource` acts as a repository of operator bundles, which are collections of operator metadata including CSVs, CRDs, package definitions etc. New operators can be made available either by adding their bundles to the [community-operators](https://github.com/operator-framework/community-operators) repository or by creating a custom registry image with a `CatalogSource` referencing it.

 Here is a description of the spec fields:

-- `type` is the type of external datastore being described.
-At the moment we only support Quay's app-registry as our external datastore, so this value should be set to `appregistry`

-- `endpoint` is typically set to `https:/quay.io/cnr` if you are using Quay's app-registry.

-- `registryNamespace` is the name of your app-registry namespace.
+- `priority` determines the order in which `CatalogSources` are queried for package resolution.
+A higher priority `CatalogSource` is preferred over a lower priority one during dependency resolution.
+If two `CatalogSources` have the same priority, then they will be ordered lexicographically based on their names.
+By default, a new `CatalogSource` has priority set to 0, and all default `CatalogSources` have negative priorities.

+- `updateStrategy` is used to determine the frequency at which the source image is polled for `grpc` type `CatalogSources`.
+The update takes some time to complete, so the `interval` should not be too short.
+An interval of `10m` - `15m` should be sufficient for this.

+- `secrets` are a list of secrets used to access contents of the catalog.
+These are tried for every catalog entry, so this list should be kept short.

+- `sourceType` specifies the data source type that the catalog source references.
+Supported `sourceTypes` include `"grpc"` and `"configmap"`.
+The recommended source type is `"grpc"`.

+- `image` is the registry image that is queried for `grpc` type `CatalogSources`.

+- `address` is specified as \<host or ip>:\<port> and can be used to connect to a pre-existing registry for `grpc` type `CatalogSources`.
+This field is ignored if the `image` field is non-empty.

+- `configMap` is used in `configmap` type `CatalogSources` to refer to the `ConfigMap` that backs the registry.

-- `displayName` and `publisher` are optional and only needed for UI purposes.
+- `displayName`, `description`, `icon` and `publisher` are optional and only needed for UI purposes.

-Please see [here][community-operators] for an example `OperatorSource`.
+Please see [here][community-operators] for an example `CatalogSource`.

-If you want an `OperatorSource` to work with private app-registry repositories, please take a look at the [Private Repo Authentication](docs/how-to-authenticate-private-repositories.md) documentation.
+If you want an `CatalogSource` to work with private registry repositories, please take a look at the [Private Repo Authentication](docs/how-to-authenticate-private-repositories.md) documentation.

-On adding an `OperatorSource` to an OKD cluster, operators will be visible in the [OperatorHub UI](https://github.com/openshift/console/tree/master/frontend/public/components/operator-hub) in the OKD console.
+On adding a `CatalogSource` to an OKD cluster, operators will be visible in the [OperatorHub UI](https://github.com/openshift/console/tree/master/frontend/public/components/operator-hub) in the OKD console.
 There is no equivalent UI in the Kubernetes console.

-The creation of an `OperatorSource` results in the creation of an OLM `CatalogSource` in the same namespace the marketplace operator is running in.
-This `CatalogSource` will be populated with operators from the `OperatorSource` ready to be managed by OLM.

-#### CatalogSourceConfig

-`CatalogSourceConfig` is used to create OLM `CatalogSources` consisting of operators from one `OperatorSource` so that these operators can then be managed by OLM.

-Here is a description of the spec fields:

-- `targetNamespace` is the namespace that OLM is watching.
-This is where the resulting `CatalogSource`, which will have the same name as the `CatalogSourceConfig`, is created or updated.

-- `source` is the name of the `OperatorSource` that the packages originate from.

-- `packages` is a comma separated list of operators.

-- `csDisplayName` and `csPublisher` are optional but will result in the `CatalogSource` having proper UI displays.

-To learn more about how the Marketplace Operator resolves source and package combinations, please review [this doc](docs/csc-source-resolution.md).

-Please see [here](deploy/examples/catalogsourceconfig.cr.yaml) for an example `CatalogSourceConfig`.

-Once a `CatalogSourceConfig` is created successfully you can create a [`Subscription`](https://github.com/operator-framework/operator-lifecycle-manager#discovery-catalogs-and-automated-upgrades) for your operator referencing the newly created or updated `CatalogSource`.
+Once a `CatalogSource` is created successfully you can create a [`Subscription`](https://github.com/operator-framework/operator-lifecycle-manager#discovery-catalogs-and-automated-upgrades) for your operator referencing the newly created or updated `CatalogSource`.

-Please note that the Marketplace operator uses `CatalogSourceConfigs` and `CatalogSources` internally and you will find them present in the namespace where the Marketplace operator is running.
-These resources can be ignored and should not be modified or used.

 ### Deploying the Marketplace Operator with OKD
 The Marketplace Operator is deployed by default with OKD and no further steps are required.